ttsiodras/KnightRider/README.md

 The ATtiny85 used less power - but didn't have enough pins, so I had to use a 74HC595 shift register to control the LEDs.
 That in turn made things slower; so I had to improve the algorithm to make it fast enough to hide the flicker from human eyes.
-I also added a LiPo battery to make the design portable; and also added a TP4056 module to charge it (and also disconnect things when voltage drops down to 3V).
+I also added a LiPo battery to make the design portable; and a TP4056 module to (a) charge the battery and (b) disconnect it when voltage drops down to 3V.

 Generally speaking, this is an example of handling a requirement for more PWM pins than the one your microcontroller offers.
 Also note that in the end, the